shajeen/development_environment/docs/getting_started.md

 # Getting Started with DevEnvOps

 This guide provides detailed instructions on how to set up and use DevEnvOps, your development environment orchestrator.
-DevEnvOps allows you to manage various development environments using Docker and Vagrant through an intuitive Graphical User Interface (GUI) or via command-line operations.
+DevEnvOps allows you to manage various development environments using Docker and Vagrant through an intuitive Graphical User Interface (GUI).

 ## Prerequisites